Learning Phonics - the first step in reading

 Once children have mastered phonics, they graduate to our reading programme which prioritises: a love of reading; reading widely across a range of texts; fluency and a deep understanding of texts.

 We also want to promote a love of reading and use story time and Accelerated Reader to support this.
 Class teachers read stories to their children daily, modelling the fluency and enthusiasm we aim for all our children.
-Accelerated Reader is a programme which supports children's independent reading; each child takes a short online assessment which then allocates them to a band - children pick a book from the band and read it both in school and at home.
+Accelerated Reader (see document below) is a programme which supports children's independent reading; each child takes a short online assessment which then allocates them to a band - children pick a book from the band and read it both in school and at home.
 The assessment ensures that the book is neither too easy or too hard for them.
 Once they have read the book, they take a short online quiz which helps to ensure they have read it thoroughly (and which they seem to really enjoy).

 Your support is still invaluable; any opportunity for you to hear your child read or to read to them helps them to love reading more.
 The Education Endowment Foundation have produced a Top Tips guide to help with this.